 As we’ve seen since the begining of this series, there’s a lot more to analysis than simply using the numbers our web analytics tools of choice provides us.
 Developing our analytical skills, what the data tells us and how we can slice & dice it is a cornerstone of the analyst role – the two others being a thorough understanding of the business and an awareness of the possibilities and constraints of the medium we’re using (the web, social media, etc.).

 In June of 2008 I published the first version of a sample dashboard for Excel 2007.
 It became immensely popular as a learning example and I received lots of feedback from practitioners, independant consultants and agencies telling me they were using it in real contexts – although it was really built as an example.
-So now that we have some background, we’ll be able to move to the next stage: developing powerful analytics dashboards in Excel!This entry was posted in Web Analytics and tagged box plot, excel, whisker plot.
+So now that we have some background, we’ll be able to move to the next stage: developing powerful analytics dashboards in Excel!This entry was posted in Technology, Web Analytics and tagged box plot, excel, whisker plot.
 Bookmark the permalink.